 Psychologists tend to argue that for an individual to attempt to take his own life he would first have to possess some consciousness of the meaning of death.
 The reasoning goes that the person that commits suicide does so because they evidently fear the consequences of living above that of dying.
 They thus turn to suicide because they do not feel capable of being able to continue living and facing their problems, such as loneliness, loss of a loved one, financial matters, ongoing fears and stresses and so forth.
 Suicide thus involves the consideration of the possibility of the two states, life and death, and the decision that life is too hard and death is easier.

-So when we consider suicide in dogs we must first ask if dogs understand the concepts of life and death.
-We know that the mind of a dog functions at around the level of a human two or two and a half year old.
-Children at that age have no conception of life and death and there is no evidence that dogs do either.
+So when we consider suicide in dogs, we must first ask if dogs understand the concepts of life and death.
+We know that the mind of a dog functions at around the level of a human 2- or 2.5-year-old.
+Children at that age have no conception of life and death and there is no evidence that dogs do, either.
 It is clear that a depressed dog may start to disconnect from his surroundings, causing a progressive weakening of strength and energy.
 There are many stories of lonely abandoned dogs that do not adequately process the environmental information around them, and do not respond to respond to problems or dangers adequately.
 Some may even enter a semiconscious state in which they simply waste away.
 Still, the idea of a depressed dog throwing himself in front of a car or jumping off of a high cliff to take his life is difficult to accept.
 If the dog is dealing with information from the environment, then, when dangerous situations come up, their instinct for survival is triggered and it should be more powerful than their depression.
 The survival instinct is strong in all animals.

 Still the belief that dogs commit suicide persists.
-In fact the Overtoun Bridge near Dumbarton in west Scotland has earned the reputation of being "The Dog Suicide Bridge."
-Since the 1950's, it has been the scene of at least fifty, presumed suicides where dogs have inexplicably leapt to their deaths.
-In recent years the number of deaths has risen dramatically, with five animals jumping in six months.
+In fact, the Overtoun Bridge near Dumbarton in west Scotland has earned the reputation of being "The Dog Suicide Bridge."
+Since the 1950s, it has been the scene of at least 50 presumed suicides where dogs have inexplicably leapt to their deaths.
+In recent years, the number of deaths has risen dramatically, with five animals jumping in six months.

-Still what is it about Overtoun Bridge, and not any other bridges in the area, that causes dogs to leap to their death?
+Still, what is it about Overtoun Bridge, and not any other bridges in the area, that causes dogs to leap to their death?
 Overtoun Bridge spans a deep-sided valley.
-The parapets of the bridge are eighteen inches thick and there is a fifty foot fall to the rocky bed below.
+The parapets of the bridge are 18 inches thick and there is a 50-foot fall to the rocky bed below.
 Now let's look at this structure from the dog's perspective.
 Standing on the bridge, all the dog that the dog sees are the stone walls, over which the scent of mink is drifting.
 If the dog becomes excited by this odor, its natural curiosity and prey drive will motivate it to investigate.
 His nose tells him that the animal emitting the scent is over that wall.
-If the dog becomes sufficiently excited he might well leap the wall to give chase, oblivious to the fact that there is a fifty foot drop on the other side.
-This is not a matter of a depressed dog trying to commit suicide, but rather a life-loving dog that is responding to the pulse of his canine instincts which have, unfortunately, lured him into making a fatal mistake.
+If the dog becomes sufficiently excited he might well leap the wall to give chase, oblivious to the fact that there is a 50-foot drop on the other side.
+This is not a matter of a depressed dog trying to commit suicide, but rather a life-loving dog that is responding to the pulse of his canine instincts, which have, unfortunately, lured him into making a fatal mistake.